jayjaysecurity/js-conflux-sdk/docs/guides/account.md

 ## HD Wallet

-If you want to use account from mnemonic, there is a independent package `@conflux-dev/hdwallet` can fullfill your requirements.
+If you want to use account from mnemonic, there is a independent package `@conflux-dev/hdwallet` can fulfill your requirements.

 First step is install it by npm